Trouble Shooting a Garden

 Exchange between JL and AL

-j – New concept of the ‘Weedy Garden Cottage’
+New Concept of the ‘Weedy Garden Cottage’

 • ‘Weedy’, because their presence is now accepted as inevitable, given the time available to maintain the garden and the growth rate of the weeds.